microsoft/aksworkshop/_entries/01-01 prerequisites.md

 Using the credentials provided by the lab environment screen, navigate to [Azure Portal](https://portal.azure.com) and authenticate with the provided username and password.

+>  **Hint**
+>  If you already have an Azure account, you can use that, or to use the lab environment you'll need to use a unique email address.

 ![Lab environment credentials](media/lab-env.png)

 ### Launch Cloud Shell